surma/surma.dev/content/things/compile-js.md

 an half-assed blog post where I can explain my thought process and share my lessons learned than have no blog post at all.
 So here we go.

-Both the blog post, but especially the proof-of-concept implementation, follow the principles of [evolutionary design].
+The proof-of-concept implementation, and by extension this blog post, follow the principles of [evolutionary design].
 I took many, many shortcuts and left many parts of this system incomplete as I prioritized making it over the finish line.
 I hope despite all of that, that there's still some interesting bits in